Septic Systems

 Septic System Re-Inspection Program

 Malfunctioning on-site sewage systems can have both human health and environmental impacts beyond the property on which it is located.
 Nutrient and bacteria-rich effluent can travel through soil and rock fractures to surface water bodies, and ground water sources.
 Contamination of surface water can cause excessive aquatic plant growth, depletion of oxygen in lakes, and impact the natural habitat for aquatic species.
 Ground water contamination can cause illness and even death.
 This makes it crucial that property owners be aware of the location and operation of their septic system.
 Under the Ontario Building Code it is the property owner's responsibility to ensure that their sewage system is working properly, not only for their health, but also that of the surrounding community and environment.
-Learn more about the Septic System Re-Inspection Program.

 Program Overview | ||||||||